ElijahCuff/EpicList/README.md

 ### TO DO,
-> Hash Mapping the EpicList is my next task, hopefu smashing out over 120 Million hashes for searching.
+> Hash Mapping the EpicList is my next task, hopefully smashing out over 120 Million hashes for searching.